In-Vivo-Group/generative-biology/manuscript.md

 - Key challenges and limitations of current generative models
 - Likely future advances building on these models
 - Broader societal impact of widely available generative models

+# Advances in Generative AI for Proteins

+## Introduction

+- Background on proteins as key molecular machines in biology
+- Promise of generative AI to accelerate protein discovery and engineering
+- Overview of scope covering recent advances in last 1-2 years

+## Structure Prediction

+- AlphaFold2 as a breakthrough method for structure prediction
+- Novel model architecture and training methodology
+- Examples of new biological insights from predicted structures

+## Function Prediction

+- Using predicted structures to infer protein functions
+- Structure-based identification of catalytic and binding sites
+- Case studies of novel enzyme functions discovered

+## Designing Novel Proteins

+- Generative models for designing functional protein sequences
+- Leveraging structural constraints for optimized protein engineering
+- Applications in industrial enzymes, therapeutics, biomaterials

+## Interaction Prediction

+- Modeling protein-protein interactions with graph networks
+- Structure-based prediction of protein-drug bindings
+- Applications in drug discovery and toxicity screening

+## Outlook

+- Challenges and next steps in improving accuracy
+- Hybrid physics- and data-driven approaches
+- Ethical considerations in synthetic protein design

 ## References {.page_break_before}